SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

             * Lead to Thirty Years' War => 1618
                 * Danish and Swedish armies cut into Germany
                 * French army joined in too
+                * Devistated central Europe + lost Germany a theird of its population
+            * And then… our good friend Richelieu instituted Raison d'etat
+            *